seanmonstar/seanmonstar.github.io/_posts/tumblr/2014-04-01-please-replace-credit-cards.md

 Recurring charges would be trickier.
 It’d require more cooperation among banks, standardizing some sort of unique account ID.
 Tokens could include the account ID, and merchants could safely hold onto that.
 When they need to make a new charge, they could request a new token for a certain amount.
 The user can approve the charge which sends a new token, or perhaps mark that a certain amount from a specific merchant every so often is auto-approved.
 I’m sure plenty of things could be done here to make the user experience easy.
 And there’s incentives for as easy as possible: Easier means users will spend more.

 Credit accounts could provide apps to their users to make sending and approving tokens easy from our phones.
-Additionally, the app could also optionally prompt for approval when a merchant charges a token, to ensure there was no mistake or the token wasn’t somehow hijacked<sup id="fnref:2"><a href="#fn:2" class="footnote-ref" role="doc-noteref">2</a></sup>.
+Additionally, the app could also optionally prompt for approval when a merchant charges a token, to ensure there was no mistake or the token wasn’t somehow hijacked[^2].

 ### Stand back, I don’t know crypto